Treedent/rt_simpleosm/Documentation/Introduction/Index.rst

 With OpenStreetMap and leaflet map tiles providers included in this extension, you don't need any API key.

-This extension is provided with English, French, German,Italian and Spanish translation.
+This extension is provided with English, French, German, Italian and Spanish translation.

-Thnak to Michael Lang for German translation.
+Thanks to Michael Lang for German translation.

 If you realize that some translations are not faithful, feel free to contact me at:
 `@<Regis TEDONE> <regis.tedone@gmail.com>`__